fabianfassnacht/Metashape_Mosaic_creation_gradual_selection/Tutorial.md

 ### Mosaicing under canopy GoPro images in Agisoft Metashape

-Author of Tutorial: Arvin Fakhri
+Author of Tutorial: The tutorial was jointly created by Arvin Fakhri and Fabian Fassnacht.
+The contents base on the ample experiences of Arvin Fakhri in processing various types of photogrammetric datasets in forests.

 Dataset collected by: Miriam Herrmann, Marius Derenthal, Ephraim Schmidt-Riese